-In response to the county demographics and an increasingly ageing population, we have importantly developed an efficient way of working with local authorities and agencies to deliver targeted safe and well visits to the most vulnerable people within our communities.
-These are an enhanced home fire safety visit where we conduct winter warmth checks, fall prevention support and crime prevention, as well as fire safety.
+In response to the county demographics and an increasingly ageing population, we have importantly developed an efficient way of working with local authorities and agencies to deliver targeted home fire safety visits to the most vulnerable people within our communities, where we conduct winter warmth checks, fall prevention support and crime prevention, as well as fire safety.
 Further opportunity exists as we continue to seek out new partners that provide access to residents in this targeted group.